gleannyc/documentation/docs/docs/visualizing-data/Attributes-Tray.md

 ### Sorting

-Unlike string, numeric attributes are sorted by their numeric values.
+Unlike string attributes, numeric attributes are by default sorted by their numeric values.
 This lets you easily see the numeric distribution of the attribute.

 ### Range Filters